shabbyrobe/golib/README.md

 ===========

 This is a collection of Go modules I use to augment the Go standard library in my own personal projects.
-There's some useful bits and pieces in here, but there's also a lot of half-baked stuff and things can be very under-tested.
-Some parts of this have not been used in a very long time and it could stand a bit of spring cleaning.
+Please read the section titled "Expectation Management" before using any of this code.

-Having said that, there are also some very handy nuggets in here.
+Some parts of this repo have not been used in a very long time and it could stand a bit of spring cleaning.

 All code is available under the MIT license unless otherwise stated in the particular file or package.